Smooth teleoperator: The rise of the remote controller

 There has been a flurry of activity across the teleoperation realm in the past year.
 Voyage, which spun out of Udacity and last year raised $31 million to commercialize community-focused autonomous taxis, recently launched Voyage Telessist, a software and workstation offering for remote operators.

 Electric micromobilty startups Tortoise and Go X recently kicked off a pilot in Georgia that allows customers to beckon an electric scooter through a mobile app.
-While the scooters have full autonomy built in, the companies are using teleoperation as a bridge until residents become accustomed to seeing riderless scooters in their community.
+While the scooters have full autonomy built in, the companies are using teleoperation as a bridge until residents become accustomed to seeing riderless scooters.

 Postmates rival DoorDash recently snapped up teleoperator startup Scotty Labs, though it has yet to share plans for the acquisition.
-But given that DoorDash has been piloting autonomous robots for several years already, the possibilities are evident.
+But given that DoorDash has been piloting autonomous robots for several years already, the possibilities are readily apparent.

 All this activity suggests we could be on the cusp of a major industrial shift, one that eases geographic restrictions on the labor pool, enhances safety, and widens the job market for aging or less physically mobile workers.
 Teleoperation might not be a new concept, but with the proliferation of high-speed internet, it could play a key role in taking autonomous transportation mainstream.